digidem/digital-democracy.org/_posts/blog/2018-12-19-birthday-party.md

 Whether you attended the party or had to miss it, we invite you to get involved & support our efforts in the year to come.
 Here are some simple next steps you can take:

 * Support the Waorani Resistance Campaign!
 [Sign the petition](https://waoresist.amazonfrontlines.org/action/) calling on oil companies to listen to Waorani communities who are resisting oil on the territory.
-* Please contribute to our 10th Anniversary campaign.
+* [Please contribute to our 10th Anniversary campaign](/donate).
 You can make a tax deductible donation to Digital Democracy via our donate page, or by sending a check to 4953 Desmond St, Oakland CA 94618.
-* If you’re interested in volunteering on our code, helping with translations or hosting a fundraising event for Dd, please get in touch: emily [at] ddem.us!
+* If you’re interested in volunteering on our code, helping with translations or hosting a fundraising event for Dd, [please get in touch](mailto:email@ddem.us)!
 * We're compiling our lessons learned and planning to share more stories about our programs & partners.
 I'd love to hear your own stories and memories from our first 10 years.

 Huge thanks to all who made the evening a success, from the attendees, DJ Such